Pate Brisee, a.k.a pie crust is a wonderful pastry dough that has many uses ranging from sweet and savoury pies to buttery quiches.

 If your pie is shrinking after baking, it means the dough wasn’t rested long enough or it was overworked.

 Why Do Some People Add Vinegar to Pie Crust?

 Adding vinegar or lemon juice to pie crust is an old-school method that was previously thought to make pie crusts more tender.

 Although today, there is not much scientific evidence to support this, some bakers still swear by it.
 At the very least, a splash of lemon juice added to the pie crust may add a nice lemon flavour to the dough.

 Tips to Nail this Pate Brisee

 - Don’t rush this recipe.
-Pie crust needs time to rest to prevent shrinkage and cracks forming in the dough.
+The pie crust needs time to rest to prevent shrinkage and cracks from forming in the dough.

 - Keep the dough as cold as possible.
 Freezing the butter and using ice water will prevent gluten development.
 This will make a more tender crust and prevent shrinkage while baking.

 - Use a scale.
 Pastry requires accuracy to have consistent results.
 Measuring cups are not very accurate so use a scale for the best results.